As cute ‘n’ frisky as they may be, not everyone views the humble house cat in the same light.

 Like some other films on this list, it’s debatable whether the multitude of unfriendly felines featured in “Eye of the Cat” are, in the end, actually villainous.
-In this case, the kitties would appear to simply be protecting their owner, a wealthy wheelchair-bound matron with animal hoarding issues, from her conveniently cat-phobic (and frequently shirtless) nephew and his scheming hairdresser girlfriend.
+In this case, the kitties simply appear to be protecting their owner, a wealthy wheelchair-bound matron with animal hoarding issues, from her cat-phobic nephew and his scheming hairdresser girlfriend.
 You see, the eccentric old cat lady’s health is deteriorating and she’s apparently left everything in her will to her tuna-nibbling companions.
-The nephew and his up-to-no-good gal pal arrive on the scene to coerce dear old auntie into changing her will so the cats get nothing.
+The nephew and his up-to-no-good gal pal arrive on the scene to coerce auntie into changing her will.
 Problem is, the legion of fluffy furballs roaming her mansion know exactly what’s up and will do anything to prevent the greedy interlopers from getting their hands on their owner's vast fortune.

-In “House," a clutch of bubbly teenaged schoolgirls are eaten — yes, eaten — by an assortment of household furnishings: a piano, a grandfather clock, light fixtures, futons.
+In “House," a clutch of bubbly teenaged schoolgirls are eaten by an assortment of household furnishings: a piano, a grandfather clock, light fixtures, futons.
 And while she doesn't devour anyone per se, a demonic white Persian named Blanche also factors heavily into the story.

 Basic plot aside, it's impossible to describe this surrealist roller coaster of a movie.
-"House" — “Hausa” in its native Japan — is loud, offensive, garish, disturbing and a whole lot of fun.
+"House" — “Hausa” in its native Japan — is loud, offensive and a lot of fun.
 An assault on the senses, it also doesn't make a soupçon of sense.
-The hallucinatory debut feature film of TV commercial director Nobuhiko Obayashi, “House” was supposed to be a straightforward summer blockbuster of a horror film.
+The debut feature film of TV commercial director Nobuhiko Obayashi, “House” was supposed to be a straightforward summer blockbuster.
 Studio executives envisioned Obayashi as being a Spielberg-esque auteur who would deliver Japan’s answer to “Jaws,” which was released two years prior.
 Obayashi took a decidedly different route and consulted with his 11-year-old daughter, asking her what she thought was frightening.
 Emerald-eyed fluffballs and blood-spewing cat portraiture apparently topped the list.
-The resulting narrative — if you can even call it that — is based on the “eccentric musings” of Obayashi’s young daughter.
-Largely forgotten after its release, “House” found a new and enthusiastic audience in 2010 when it received a limited stateside theatrical release to coincide with its inclusion in the Criterion Collection.
+The resulting narrative — if you can call it that — is based on the “eccentric musings” of Obayashi’s daughter.
+Largely forgotten after its release, “House” found an enthusiastic new audience in 2010 when it received a limited stateside theatrical release.

 'Pet Sematary' (1989)

-Reportedly portrayed by seven different blue British shorthairs, the feline in question, Church, plays a somewhat minor role in this critically panned but popular-with-audiences adaptation of a 1983 Stephen King novel that depicts what happens when the grieving process and “sour ground” mix.
-Still, the resurrected kitty — stinky, mean and more than a bit deranged in its second life — serves as the all-important harbinger of really bad things to come.
-It’s worth noting that everyone and everything in “Pet Sematary” — snarling zombie cats and Fred Gwynne’s thick Mainer accent included — are overshadowed by Zelda Goldman, a tangential character with only brief screen time that managed to traumatize a whole generation of young moviegoers.
+Reportedly portrayed by seven different blue British shorthairs, the feline in question, Church, plays a minor role in this critically panned but popular-with-audiences adaptation of a 1983 Stephen King novel that depicts what happens when the grieving process and “sour ground” mix.
+Still, the resurrected kitty — stinky and more than a bit deranged in its second life — serves as a harbinger of really bad things to come.
+It’s worth noting that everyone and everything in “Pet Sematary” — snarling zombie cats and Fred Gwynne’s thick Mainer accent included — are overshadowed by Zelda Goldman, a tangential character with brief screen time that managed to traumatize a whole generation of young moviegoers.

-Like its primary antagonists (an incestuous mother-son duo of vampiric shape-shifting werecats in desperate need of a virgin’s life force), this pro-cat supernatural thriller hasn’t exactly aged gracefully over the years.
+Much like a mother-son duo of vampiric shape-shifting werecats in desperate need of a virgin’s life force, this pro-cat supernatural thriller hasn’t aged gracefully over the years.
 It’s pretty bad.
 Not irredeemable — because, c’mon incestuous werecats played by Leo from “Charmed” and the Borg Queen from “Star Trek: First Contact” — but pretty bad.
-As the titular incestuous werecats begin to terrorize a small Indiana town, it quickly becomes apparent that nothing — not a silver bullet nor a dump truck filled with catnip — can take down these horrific beasts.
+As the titular werecats begin to terrorize a small Indiana town, it quickly becomes apparent that nothing — not a silver bullet nor a dump truck filled with catnip — can take down these horrific beasts.
 Well, there is one thing: multiple scratches inflicted by ordinary domestic kitty-cats.
-And it’s a small army of these kitty-cats, led by a fearless tabby named Clovis, that ultimately come to the rescue at the end.
-In addition to its refreshing portrayal of cats as monster-slayers, “Sleepwalkers” is best known for what’s perhaps the only example of death-by-corn-on-the-cob in cinematic history.
+And it’s a small army of these cats, led by a fearless tabby named Clovis, that ultimately come to the rescue.
+In addition to its refreshing portrayal of cats as monster-slayers, “Sleepwalkers” is best known for the only example of death-by-corn-on-the-cob in cinematic history.